agstub/subglacial-inversion/README.md

 - `lamda`: the process timescale relative to the characteristic relaxation time,
 - `U`: the background horizontal flow speed (normalized by the vertical velocity scale)
 - `beta0`: background basal friction coefficient (relative to the ice viscosity)

-See the notes for a description of the parameters.

 Synthetic data for the test problems can be set/modified in **synthetic_data.py**.
 The synthetic data is created by solving the forward problem (given w, beta, or m)